influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/oss-monitoring-dashboard.md

 ---
-title: InfluxDB Enterprise Cluster Stats monitoring dashboard
+title: InfluxDB OSS Stats monitoring dashboard
-description: Describes the measurements and field keys that are used in the InfluxDb OSS and InfluxDB Enterprise monitoring dashboards.
+description: Describes the metrics that are monitored in the InfluxDb OSS monitoring dashboard.
 menu:
   platform:
     name: Cluster monitoring dashboard
-    weight: 30
+    weight: 20
 ---

-The InfluxDB Enterprise Cluster Stats dashboard is useful for monitoring the health of your InfluxDB Enterprise clusters.
-The dashboard visualizations cover commonly monitored metrics that are important for monitoring and maintaining your InfluxDB Enterprise clusters and for troubleshooting.
-So that you don't have to constantly check the dashboad, you can create alerts to notify you when attention is required.
+The InfluxDB OSS Stats dashboard is useful for monitoring the health of your InfluxDB OSS instances.
+The dashboard visualizations cover commonly monitored metrics that are important for monitoring and maintaining your InfluxDB OSS instance and for troubleshooting.
+So that you don't have to constantly check the dashboard, you can create alerts to notify you when attention is required.

-> **Note:** The queries below use the `_internal` database, which is enabled by default on InfluxDB nodes.
-When using the "watcher of watcher (WoW)" configuration, data is written to the `telegraf` database.
-In the `telegraf` database, many of the same field keys below are prepended with `infuxdb_`, but are otherwise identical to the field keys used below.
+> **Note:** The queries below use the `_internal` database, which is enabled by default on InfluxDB OSS instances.

 ## Continuous Queries Executed / Minute